msanatan/msanatan.github.io/source/about/index.md

 * Mobile Development with Flutter
 * Back-end Development with Go and Python
 * Caribbean Development
-* Puppies - I actually don't blog about them but who doesn't love them?
+* Puppies!
+I actually don't blog about them but who doesn't love them?

 I also write for another blog, [Stack Abuse](https://stackabuse.com/author/marcus/).
 Those articles are pretty much programming tutorials, with Python as my language of choice.